Kristy Stratton

-Kristy Stratton (born 26 January 1995) is an Australian rules footballer who plays for Hawthorn in the AFL Women's (AFLW).
+Kristy Stratton (born 26 January 1995) is an Australian rules footballer who most recently played for the Hawthorn Football Club in the AFL Women's (AFLW).

 State football

 In 2014, Stratton won the Victorian Women's Football League (VWFL) Division 1 best and fairest, while playing at Knox.
 After rupturing her anterior cruciate ligament, she underwent a knee construction in 2015.
 This surgery and advice from the surgeon prompted her to give up athletics and focus on football.
 Stratton played for Box Hill Hawks in the VFL Women's (VFLW).
 In 2017, she only managed to play seven games due to tearing her lateral meniscus.

 AFL Women's career

 Stratton was drafted by Collingwood with the club's fifth selection and the 21st overall in the 2017 AFL Women's draft.
 Joining Collingwood, she teamed-up with Melissa Kuys who captained her when they played for Box Hill Hawks.
 She made her debut in a 14-point win over the Brisbane at Moreton Bay Central Sports Complex in round 6 of the 2018 season.
 Collingwood re-signed Stratton for the 2019 season during the trade period in June 2018.
 Midway through the season, she suffered another injury, this time breaking her hand.
 In April 2019, Stratton re-committed to Collingwood for the 2020 season, along with Jordyn Allen, Emma Grant, and Sharni Layton.
 In April 2021, Stratton was delisted by Collingwood.
 Following her delisting, she re-joined Box Hill Hawks.

 She was drafted to Hawthorn with pick 18 in the 2023 AFL Women's supplementary draft.